GeoMash/strappy/docs/out/guides/StyleGuide/README.md

 -----------
 Seems that "many controllers, few views" is a good way to go.
 So try to break down your controllers into categories.
 Eventually we'll start to see some patterns emerge as we build components.
-This will increase the speed at which we can create components due to code reuse and convetion.
+This will increase the speed at which we can create components due to code reuse and convention.
 <br>
 A few good ways to identify if something should be in a controller or a view:
 <br>